Last Updated on

-Are you getting stopped out of your trades, only to watch the markets, go in your favor?
+Do you get stopped out of your trades only to watch the markets reverse back in your direction?

-You attempt to ride a trend only to get stopped out, on the retracement.
+Or perhaps you try to ride a trend only to get stopped out on the retracement.

 Why using a stop loss order is your greatest trading tool